Engee documentation

 Ports

-Input signal specifying the value of flow velocity.
+The input signal that sets the value of the flow rate.

 Dependencies

-To use this port, set the Convection parameters to Forced - specify flow speed.
+To use this port, set the Convection parameter to Forced - specify flow speed.

 Non-directional